-Some of the protections in New York state include the requirement that all employers implement policies to prevent sexual harassment in their place of business, and conduct mandatory employee trainings on workplace sexual harassment.
+Some of the protections in New York state include the requirement that all employers implement policies to prevent sexual harassment in their place of business and conduct mandatory employee training on workplace sexual harassment.

 Workplace sexual harassment can be considered a criminal offense under some circumstances.
 In New York, sexual harassment cases may be tried in criminal court if a victim was sexually assaulted.

 A workplace sexual harassment lawsuit may be brought against the person who committed the harassment.
 However, it is possible to hold other liable parties accountable in civil court.